 Bonnie Ora Sherk: Life Frames Since 1970

-Fort Mason Center for Arts & Culture (FMCAC) presented Bonnie Ora Sherk: Life Frames Since 1970, the first posthumous exhibition survey of the late artist, environmental educator, and landscape planner.
-Before urban farms reclaimed unused city parcels, before parklets popped up across urban streetscapes, before New York City’s High Line and the San Francisco Presidio’s Tunnel Tops repurposed stretches of railway and highway into green spaces – there was the groundbreaking work of Bonnie Ora Sherk (1945-2021).
+Fort Mason Art presents Bonnie Ora Sherk: Life Frames Since 1970, the first survey exhibition of the late artist, environmental educator, and landscape planner.
+Before urban farms reclaimed unused city parcels, before parklets popped up across urban street scapes, before New York City’s High Line and the San Francisco Presidio’s Tunnel Tops repurposed stretches of railway and highway into green spaces – there was the groundbreaking work of Bonnie Ora Sherk (1945-2021).

 Decades ahead of her time, Sherk’s pioneering projects in 1970s San Francisco, including Portable Parks I-III (1970, with Howard Levine) and Crossroads Community (the farm), conceptualized new uses for overlooked urban landscapes, and laid the foundation for a global movement to reclaim urban spaces.